Dima-Bulavenko/python-cheat-sheet/README.md

 * ### Typography

-The font family chosen for Disney Food Guide was Montserrat, with a backup font of sans-serif.
-This font family was used for all text across the site.
-It was chosen for its professional yet playful feel which is easy to read.
-It matched well with the lighthearted tone of the content whilst still remaining formal enough to not look unprofessional.
-The font was selected from [Google Fonts](https://fonts.google.com/).
-To cut down on load times only font weights of 300 and 400 were chosen.
-The font was imported using a link in [the CSS document](assets/css/style.css).
+Python Cheat Sheet uses two font family.
+The first one is `Inter`, being used for all text on pages.
+And the second one is `Lexend`, being used for headers elements of HTML.
+Both of the fonts are used with backup font of `sans-serif`.
+The selection of these fonts is intentional, aiming to prioritize readability and deliver an optimal design for users.
+The fonts were selected from [Google Fonts](https://fonts.google.com/).

 * ### Colour Scheme